 There are two types of interest rates on a credit card: purchase rate and cash advance rate.
 The purchase rate is what you’re charged to make purchases on the card and the cash advance rate is what you’re charged to withdraw cash using the credit card.
 Credit cards can also offer special interest rates such as introductory 0% rates or balance transfer rates.

 Interest rates on personal loans can be fixed or variable and are annual rates.
 In the past, these rates reflected the market at the time.
 Recently, however, lenders have been moving towards personalizing interest rates based on how risky it is to offer the loan.

-This is why there are now two types of interest rates you’ll see advertised for personal loans: set rates and risk-based rates.
+This is why you’ll now see advertisements for two types of personal loan interest rates: set rates and risk-based rates.
 Set rates will be given to everyone who is approved for a personal loan by that lender.
 Lenders offering risk-based interest rates will do so using a range — 7% to 18% APR, for example — and your exact rate will depend on your credit score and job stability.
 You can typically get a rate estimate before applying for a loan.

 Mortgage interest rates can also be fixed or variable.
 Fixed interest rates are guaranteed not to change, whereas variable rates may fluctuate.
 Variable interest rates can change quite frequently, as they’re heavily influenced by the economy.

 The interest you’re charged will generally be calculated daily.
-Mortgages can either be principal and interest — meaning you’re repaying both the interest you’re being charged and the original amount you borrowed — or interest-only.
+And mortgages can either be principal and interest — meaning you’re repaying both the interest you’re being charged and the original amount you borrowed — or interest-only.
 With the latter, you’re only repaying the interest accruing on your debt.